Morsel/morsel-api/doc/API-Docs.md

 # User Methods

 ## POST ```/users``` - Create a new User
-Creates a new User and returns an authentication_token Image processing is done in a background job. `photo_processing` will be set to `null` when it has finished.
+Creates a new User and returns an authentication_token.
+Image processing is done in a background job. `photo_processing` will be set to `null` when it has finished.

 ### Request